I tried another direction completely different for this upcoming swiss iPad app.

 by Jonathan Moreira

 The app is almost complete.
 I'm currently integrating the UI.
-I think the dark background of the last version was a little letting down the usability.
+I think the dark background of the last version was letting down the usability a bit.

 The panel you can see on the left is a popover.
 It appears over the content when the user press a button.
 It gives the possibility to "filter" the news sources by toggling the switches.